 Apple laptop keyboards and Apple's wireless keyboard have fewer keys than Apple's wired stand-alone keyboard.
 There is no separate numeric keypad.
 By activating the Num Lock function (Control+F6), you can use a group of keys on the right side as a keypad.
 As their system uses different operating systems so, their keyboard layout is according to the system match.

-The keyboard is a core part of the computer and just like us, it types different languages.
-We have mentioned here all the information that will help you to set and understand the Mac keyboard.
-Hope this complete Mac keyboard layout guide will help you to understand the mac keyboard layout clearly.
+The keyboard is a core part of the computer, and just like us, it types different languages.
+We have mentioned all the information that will help you set up and understand the Mac keyboard.
+Hope this complete Mac keyboard layout guide will help you to understand the Mac keyboard layout clearly.